mustateamircea/test-repo/README.md

 #Test

-This is my first test at learning how to create a repository in GitHub.
+This is my first test at learning how to create a repository in GitHub!